kris3713/UltimateBTTrackersList/README.md

 ## Credits

-Thanks to @XIU2 for this tracket list.
+Thanks to @XIU2 for this list.
 * https://cf.trackerslist.com/all.txt

-And thanks to @ngosang for these tracker lists.
+And thanks to @ngosang for these lists.
 * https://cdn.jsdelivr.net/gh/ngosang/trackerslist@master/trackers_all.txt
 * https://cdn.jsdelivr.net/gh/ngosang/trackerslist@master/trackers_all_ip.txt